 Through a prophet named Agabus, the Lord showed Paul how his earthly journey was going to end, and it wasn’t in a blaze of glory—at least not by man’s estimation (Acts 21:11).
 As Paul drew near the finish line, his circumstances worsened considerably.
 Timothy, his spiritual son, was the pastor of the church at Ephesus at the time.
 Meanwhile, the evil and barbaric Emperor Nero had Paul chained like an animal in a cold damp cell in Rome.
 Only Luke was with him at the end.
 It is interesting that as Paul was close to the end of his life, he wanted three things: his cloak, his parchments (his Bible), and, lastly, he wanted to see his dear son Timothy.
 Last words are always the most important.
 What was on Paul’s mind?
 He wants Timothy to join him in suffering for the gospel.
 Paul counted the cost.
 It is traditionally believed that Paul was beheaded by Nero around May or June of AD 68, and on June ninth, Nero committed suicide.
 Paul’s suffering came to an end; his killer’s eternal torment had just commenced.

-2 Timothy 3:10-12
+Read 2 Timothy 3:10-12.

-You, however, have followed my teaching, my way of life, my purpose, my faith, my patience, my love, my endurance, as well as the persecutions and sufferings that happened to me in Antioch, in Iconium, and in Lystra.
-I endured these persecutions and the Lord delivered me from them all.
-Now in fact all who want to live godly lives in Christ Jesus will be persecuted.

 There are several things we can learn from observing Paul’s life.
 The first is that the gospel must be preached, regardless of the cost.
 Second, is the reality that life, even the Christian life, is full of difficulties.
 This should come as no surprise because the Lord Jesus promised us that in this world we would have troubles (John 16:33).
 And although we may sorrow now, our sorrows will be turned into endless joy when we get home (John 6:20-22).
 For Jesus is the prize that awaits those who endure until the end, and that is all that really matters.

 And so, the question that begs to be asked is this: Is it worth it to live the crucified life as a follower of Christ?
 This is what Paul told the Corinthians, “Eye has not seen, nor ear heard, nor mind conceived what God has prepared for those who love Him” (1 Corinthians 2:9).
 If we were to ask Paul that question, I believe he would answer unequivocally – yes, Jesus was worth it all!